 Upholstery Foam Characteristics

 Upholstery foam has two primary characteristics, density and firmness.
-Density or weight indicates the amount of product the foam contains; it does not pertain to firmness.
-Density is a measure of the quality of the foam.
+Density or weight indicates the amount of product it contains; it does not pertain to firmness.
+Density is a measure of the quality.
 The higher the density rating, the better to foam will hold up with repeated use.
 Higher density means longer life and selecting high density foam can add years to the life of the upholstered item.
-The density rating is the weight of one cubic foot of foam; it does not pertain to firmness.
+The density rating is the weight of one cubic foot; it does not pertain to firmness.
 Foam that is low in weight, even though it is firm, will not provide the support or lasting quality as softer, high density foam.
 Density can be expressed as a single digit with a decimal, like 2.5, or as a two digit number, such as #25.
 In general, use a density rating of at least 1.5 for seat cushions, and from 1.2 to 1.5 for furniture arms and backs.
-However, higher density foam will extend the life of your project.
+However, higher density will extend the life of your project.

-Although the firmness of the foam is a personal choice, the application of the upholstery foam should determine the firmness.
+Although the firmness is a personal choice, the application should determine the firmness.
 Firmness is measured by the IDL (indentation load deflection) rating system.
 A piece of foam with a firmness rating of 30 means that it will take a 30 pound weight to compress the foam 25%.
 A higher number indicates firmer foam.
 As a general rule for seats, the thicker the foam, the less firmness we want.
 Conversely, when using thinner foam for seats select foam with more firmness.
 Here are some general guidelines developed by the Polyurethane Foam Association concerning foam firmness: